All Fall Down (Herlihy novel)

 All Fall Down is a 1960 novel by James Leo Herlihy, which was adapted into a 1962 film of the same name directed by John Frankenheimer.
+It received "widespread critical acclaim".

 Plot introduction

 The wealthy Williams family is torn apart from within once they invite Echo in.

 Explanation of the novel's title

 The novel's title is meant to draw attention to the effect of the self-motivated, destructive passions unleashed within the family home in the course of its story.

 Plot summary

 When the hedonistic Berry-Berry Williams deserts his pregnant lover, Echo O'Brien, his younger brother Clinton's blind faith in him shows signs of waning, while his parents are disgusted by Berry-Berry's actions.

 The book goes back and forth from third person to first person (Clinton's diaries).